-After additional discussions and several site visits to the former landfill, we decided that the site was ideal for solar development since it has unobstructed exposure toward the south and is virtually invisible from any public streets and homes in the neighborhood.
+After additional discussions and several site visits to the former landfill, we decided that the site was well suited for solar development since it has good southern exposure and can't be seen from any public streets.
 In addition, this type of "brownfield" site receives favorable treatment from Vermont's energy permitting and approval agencies.

-We then met with the Bristol Selectboard on March 30 to further explore the feasibility and develop a proposal.
+We then met with the Bristol Selectboard on March 30, 2020, and again on April 23 to further explore project feasibility, lease terms and to develop a proposal.
 Based on the information provided at the April 23rd meeting, the Selectboard subsequently approved a Memorandum of Understanding as well as a lease option agreement for the AES3 project.
 We then applied for a Certificate of Public Good (CPG) from the Public Utility Commission (PUC).
 We await a system impact study from Green Mountain Power to move that application forward.

 We have been working with Aegis Renewable Energy of Waitsfield (our contractor for AES2 in Shoreham) to develop a plan for the approximately $1.75 million Bristol project.
-The design for AES3 calls for 1,862 solar panels, 400 watts DC each, that would cover a little over three acres of undulating terrain on the 12-acre capped landfill site.
+The AES3 design calls for approximately 1,862 solar panels, 405 watts DC each, which will cover a little over three acres of undulating terrain on the 12-acre capped landfill site.
 At 500 kilowatts AC, AES3 will be considerably larger than our two previous 150 kW AC projects in Middlebury and Shoreham.